Wyko/essential_deathworlders/content/books/good-training/7-run.md

 "In your job?
 Major, By the time I’m seventy, you’ll be a hundred.
 When was the last time you took leave?"

-"…Since before Capitol Station, Sir.
+"...Since before Capitol Station, Sir.
 And please—"

 "Yes.
 I know.
-I would remedy that if I were you, before I have to, hmm… make it official?"
+I would remedy that if I were you, before I have to, hmm... make it official?"

 "I understand your concern, Sir.
 I need another officer if I’m to do that, especially now.
-I trust Sergeant First Class Vandenberg with my life, but this job…"
+I trust Sergeant First Class Vandenberg with my life, but this job..."

 **"Major."**

-"…Understood."
+"...Understood."
 He gave the impression that he wished he didn’t.

 "Good man.
-Take some quiet time, maybe find yourself a friend other than Major Jackson and that…titanic dog of yours."
+Take some quiet time, maybe find yourself a friend other than Major Jackson and that... titanic dog of yours."

 "One does not own Bozo.
 Bozo owns the man."